CELEX_42000A0922_EN SIRENE - SPOC Portugal

 Why is this supplementary information to the data (alerts) in the SIS, necessary?

-In addition to this legal validation, it is also the SIRENE Bureaux' responsibility to constantly update and correct the data entered into the SIS.
-This management is carried out in accordance with the principle of data ownership, whereby only the country and, within it, the entity entering the data may modify, correct or delete the data.
+SIRENE Bureaux are responsible for the permanent updating and accuracy of data entered into SIS, and this management is carried out in accordance with the Principle of Data Ownership, whereby only the country and, within that country, the entity entering the data, may modify, correct or delete that data.